 A collection of research-based descriptions of speech acts which includes practical information for language teachers, advanced learners, and developers of language learning materials.

-This innovative research study seeks to determine the impact of specialized speech act training materials on non-natives' ability to learn and use pragmatic information more successfully when speaking a foreign language.
-The project began with learners of Japanese using learning module about Japanese speech acts (see below).
-The study was replicated with learners of Spanish.
+This innovative research study (2002-2006) examined the impact of specialized speech act training materials on non-natives' ability to learn and use pragmatic information more successfully when speaking a foreign language.
+The project began with learners of Japanese using learning module about Japanese speech acts and was replicated with learners of Spanish.

 Each summer CARLA offers a wide array of professional development opportunities for K-16 language teachers.